 565 Bloor St W, Toronto, ON

 While waiting for your table at Insomnia, we popped next door to Green Beanery for some coffee.
-We ended up liking it so much that Greg’s dad, who was with us on this trip, got his breakfast there and gave up on Insomnia (a mistake, in my eyes).
+We ended up liking it so much that G’s dad, who was with us on this trip, got his breakfast there and gave up on Insomnia (a mistake, in my eyes).
 We then went back there the next day for more coffee.
 Fair trade and made with compulsory hipster disdain, the cups here are good and generous, for a very affordable price.

 916 Dundas St W, Toronto, ON

 Some of the best coffee I’ve had in Canada was hiding at Ella’s Uncle.
 We ducked in there while waiting for a table at legendary Saving Grace, which we never got into at the end, and were surprised by the cute atmosphere and the truly delicious brew.
-Greg went for the Red Ella, which included cayenne peppers and a double shot of espresso, and I got something with maple syrup… His was better.
+G went for the Red Ella, which included cayenne peppers and a double shot of espresso, and I got something with maple syrup… His was better.
 Oh, and he loved his chocolate chip cookie.

 431 College St, Toronto, ON